aspgems/docker-dev-base-ruby/README.md

 To start the application there is two mounting points:
 - /home/developer/app to mount with the actual application
-- /tmp/agent.sock to mount our ssh_agent usually exported as SSH_AUTH_SOCK
+- /tmp/agent.sock to mount our ssh_agent usually exported in the host as SSH_AUTH_SOCK